Who are the other couples that got engaged during season two of Love Is Blind?

 ‘How does Netflix not understand that we want as much Love Is Blind content as humanly possible?’ one viewer asked

-In what has been a surprising revelation, it has been revealed that two other couples left the Love Is Blind pods engaged.
+In what has been a surprising update, it has been revealed that two other couples left the Love Is Blind pods engaged.

 The second season of the popular Netflix reality dating show premiered in February, during which viewers watched as 30 individuals from Chicago entered the pods in the hopes of falling in love.